SeisComP/seiscomp/doc/base/glossary.rst

       Characteristic Intensity

    channel code
-      Description of characeristics of data related to the recording sensor and data logger as well as instrument responses, sampling frequencies, etc.
+      Description of characteristics of data related to the recording sensor and data logger as well as instrument responses, sampling frequencies, etc.
       The standard codes are defined in the
       `SEED manual <https://www.fdsn.org/seed_manual/SEEDManual_V2.4.pdf>`_.